aws-samples/aws-iac-network-tester/README.md

-# Infrastructure as Code Network Tester
+# Infrastructure as Code Network Tester (IaC Network Tester)

-This package provides a a tool that helps you run network testing against a set of source and destination resources to ensure configuration matches intent.
+This package provides a a tool that helps you run connectivity testing against a set of source and destination resources to ensure configuration matches intent.

 For infrastructure deployed via AWS Console, SDK or CLI, the tester can be run post infrastructure deployment by specifying the stack name and the logical identifier of the stack output.